OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaMetalMaterial.md

   - HSV = 1

-  RGB: lerp in RGB space which matches UI preview but can lose saturation, HSV: lerp in HSV space which preserves saturation
+  <p>RGB: lerp in RGB space which matches UI preview but can lose saturation, HSV: lerp in HSV space which preserves saturation<\p>

   <h3>iridescence_secondary_color</h3>